 To summarize these results further, the team divided the installed units into five categories, based on their ratio of calculated load to installed Btuh capacity of the unit.
 These categories are based on a determination of whether a unit is appropriately sized or not.
 For this purpose, the team considered a unit between the ratios of 1.0 to 1.25 to be appropriately sized and 1.25 to 1.5 and 0.9 to 1.0 to be appropriately over and under sized, respectively.
-These categories of acceptable sizing allows for some installation contractor discretion.
+These categories of sizing allow for some installation contractor discretion when a Manual J result is on the margin of the next size necessary but decides to install a unit that is actually a half-ton higher.
 Units that are below the 0.9 ratio and above the 1.5 ratio can be considered undersized or oversized, respectively.

-Table 3-15 presents these five categories in terms of total number and percent of the 55 units included in the Manual J calculations.
+Table 4-13 presents these five categories in terms of total number and percent of the 55 units included in the Manual J calculations.
 The Manual J analysis determined that approximately 38% of the installed units were sized appropriately, that another 51% were acceptably over or undersized and that 11% of the total units installed fell below or above the acceptable range.
-Considering that some units were retrofit replacements while others were systems new to the home, these percentages indicate a high level of consideration by the installing contractors when sizing the replacement or new units.